Kotlin/dataframe/docs/StardustDocs/topics/gradle.md

 import org.jetbrains.kotlinx.dataframe.annotations.ImportDataSchema
 ```

+See KDocs for `ImportDataSchema` and `ImportDataSchemaByAbsolutePath` in  IDE or [github](ttps://github.com/Kotlin/dataframe/tree/master/src/main/kotlin/org/jetbrains/kotlinx/dataframe/annotations/ImportDataSchema.kt) for more details

 </tab>

 <tab title="Method 2.
 Gradle task">

 Put this in `build.gradle` or `build.gradle.kts`
 For the following configuration, file `Repository.Generated.kt` will be generated to `build/generated/dataframe/org/example` folder.

 ```kotlin
 dataframes {
     schema {